Quality Assurance and Compliance

 Staff conducted a comprehensive review of various monitoring systems to identify current trends and models for compliance monitoring for career and technical and adult education programs.
 A review of the following systems was completed: Arizona, California, Colorado, Connecticut, Georgia, Kentucky, Massachusetts, Michigan, New York, Pennsylvania, Vermont, and the U.S. Department of Education.
 Additional Florida monitoring systems are consistently reviewed.

 Risk assessment is a process used to evaluate variables associated with workforce education grants and assign a rating for the level of risk to the Florida Department of Education and the Division of Career and Adult Education associated with each provider.
-The risk assessment is conducted by the Quality Assurance Team to determine the monitoring strategy appropriate for each provider.
-A range of monitoring strategies includes conference calls, improvement plans, full or partial self-assessment, grant reviews, etc., with the more comprehensive strategy such as an onsite visit, designated for providers deemed to be at higher risk.
+The risk assessment is conducted by the Quality Assurance and Compliance Team to determine the monitoring strategy appropriate for each provider.
+A range of monitoring strategies includes resolution action plans, grant reviews, webinars, etc., with the more comprehensive strategy such as an onsite visit, or desk monitoring review designated for providers deemed to be at higher risk.

 Protocols have been developed for Perkins IV, Adult Education and Family Literacy and Fiscal components.
-The protocols include interview questions aligned with the regulatory requirements; forms and checklists to be used for the on-site visits and other monitoring strategies are included; additional documents addressing the individual processes are also developed.
+The protocols include interview questions aligned with the regulatory requirements; forms and checklists to be used for on-site visits, desk monitoring reviews, and other monitoring strategies are included; additional documents addressing the individual processes are also developed.